northeast-kansas-library-system/next/source/procedures/covid.closure.rst

 Go to *Home > Administration > System preferences* and click on the "Staff client" tab

 .. image:: ../images/covid.close.0030.png
+   :alt: Screenshot of where to find "Staff client" tab

 Scroll down to the "IntranetUserJS" preference and click on "Edit with Code Mirror"

 .. image:: ../images/covid.close.0040.png
+   :alt: Screenshot of where to find IntranetUserJS system preference

 Do a browser search for "//COVID19 closures"

 .. image:: ../images/covid.close.0050.png
+   :alt: Screenshot of where to find //COVID19 closures

 Immediately after